-It’s no wonder so many athletes suffering from these symptoms are now coming forward to share how helpful CBD has been in bringing back everything from their physical movement to their state of mind.
+It’s no wonder so many athletes suffering from these symptoms are now coming forward to share how helpful CBD has been for everything from their physical abilities to their state of mind.

 Taking Hemp for CTE

 If you’re considering consuming CBD for a brain injury, your first best step is to talk to a doctor who’s knowledgeable in cannabinoid treatments.
-You can consult with one HelloMD’s doctors who are well-versed in cannabis science by video conference from the comfort and privacy of your own home.
+You can consult with one HelloMD’s team members who is well-versed in cannabis science by video conference from the comfort and privacy of your own home.

-Once a doctor lets you know what dosing is appropriate for your condition, we have a wide variety of CBD products to choose from including hemp CBD tinctures, oils, lotions, bath soaks and even vape pens.
+Once a healthcare provider lets you know what dosing is appropriate for your condition, there is a wide variety of CBD products to choose from including hemp CBD tinctures, oils, lotions, bath soaks and even vape pens.